DynomiteDB/DynomiteDB.github.io/src/content/docs/dynomite/v0.5.6/400-topology.md

 > A rack contains the entire token range.
 The number of racks per data center (DC) sets the replication factor (RF) per DC.

-In the diagram above, the rack contains 3 servers with the node token specified next to each server's hostname.
+In the diagram above, the rack contains 3 servers with the node token specified in the center of each node.
 Each server contains one instance of `dynomite` (i.e. the node) and one instance of `redis-server` (i.e. the backend).
 Please note that DynomiteDB supports pluggable backends which means that you can replace `redis-server` with a different backend.

 The entire cluster is exposed to clients via a Redis-compatible API.
 From an application developers perspective the DynomiteDB cluster operates similarly to a single Redis server.
 The fact that an application developer does not have to think about sharding, replication, redundancy or another other distributed database concepts is extremely powerful as it contributes to faster development velocity.

 ### Servers and nodes

 <img class="img-responsive center-block"
-     style="height: 275px;"
+     src="/img/dynomite/v0.5.6/architecture-intra-node.svg"
-     src="/img/dynomite/v0.5.6/intra-node-architecture.png"
+     alt="Intra-server architecture">
-     alt="Intra-server Architecture">
+<p class="dyno-image-caption text-center">Intra-server architecture</p>

 A server is either a physical server or a virtual machine (such as an AWS EC2 instance).